oroinc/documentation/user/back-office/system/configuration/commerce/guests/global-guest-access.rst

 .. begin

+.. hint:: This section is part of the :ref:`Guest Functions <sys--conf--commerce--guest>` topic that provides a general understanding of the guest access concept in OroCommerce.

 To prevent non-registered customers from accessing the OroCommerce storefront, you can disable website access by non-authenticated visitors.
 This can be done globally, :ref:`per organization <sys--conf--commerce--guest-access--org>` and :ref:`per website <sys--conf--commerce--guest-access--website>`:

 When guest access is disabled: